PRACTICE DIRECTION 70A – ENFORCEMENT OF JUDGMENTS AND ORDERS

 (1) after the judgment creditor has issued any application or request to enforce it; but

 8.1 This section applies to applications for orders to obtain information from judgment debtors and applications for enforcement of judgments made at the Civil National Business Centre where the proceedings have not been transferred or sent to a County Court hearing centre.

 Applications under Parts 71 and 72

 9.1 Where an application is made to which rule 71.2(2)(b)(ii) or 72.3(1)(b)(ii) applies, it must be filed at the County Court hearing centre for the district in which the judgment debtor resides or carries on business.

 Paragraphs 10.1 and 10.2 omitted.

-11.1 Unless the court is satisfied that the application does not comply with the Rules, it will transfer the proceedings to the hearing centre where the application was filed and a court officer will inform the County Court Money Claims Centre of the transfer.
+11.1 Unless the court is satisfied that the application does not comply with the Rules, it will transfer the proceedings to the hearing centre where the application was filed and a court officer will inform the Civil National Business Centre of the transfer.